 What about WiFi Only iDevices?

-The great benefit of getting your iPhone unlocked through this website versus a reseller is that you know what you are paying for.
 This service will work for WiFi Only Devices too, just type in the serial number instead of the IMEI/MEID.

 Many of us either purchase or inherit used iPhones and other iDevices.
 Hopefully, the previous owner very thoughtfully prepared their phone for its departure.